-Birth will completely change your world, not to mention that it changes the way that your body feels and possibly how it operates.
+Birth will completely change your world, not to mention that it changes the way your body feels and possibly how it operates.
 Additionally, you may have now started leaking out of many different places in your body, and the first several weeks of motherhood can feel damp.
-If the physical experience of a 9-plus month pregnancy plus birth doesn’t leave you feeling your sexiest, it probably won’t help that you haven’t had enough sleep, and there is a tiny person who is constantly in need of your attention and boobs.
+If the physical experience of a nine-month pregnancy plus birth doesn’t leave you feeling your sexiest, it probably won’t help that you haven’t had enough sleep, and there is a tiny person who is constantly in need of your attention and boobs.

 1. Be honest with yourself about how you feel

 Do some inward reflection for yourself.
 Chances are you probably won’t feel like you want to get intimate with anyone if you’re feeling stressed, sad, tired, or overwhelmed.
 Know that there doesn’t need to be a timeline on how soon you get back to anything in your life, and you can give yourself as much time and space as you need to feel and work through this important life transition.

 There can be all kinds of different things with your body post-birth: looser skin, a C-section scar, engorged boobs, and any level of general dampness.
 Stay connected to your body through physical touch, and be sweet with yourself as you are in the healing stage of postpartum life.